Meet our Dedicated Team of Land Protectors

 • Paul Chapman

-Paul Chapman Executive Director, Nanaimo and Area Land Trust
+Paul Chapman Executive Director, Nanaimo & Area Land Trust

 Paul started with NALT in 2008 as part of a crew building the greenhouse at the Natural Abundance Native Plant Nursery and on Mount Benson establishing trails and restoring some previously logged sites.
 With the support and mentorship of many NALT stalwarts, Paul has filled many roles with the organization Nanaimo & Area Land Trust including his current position as Executive Director.